jgillmanjr/pythonForPilots/lesson_0.md

 Basically, what we're doing is creating an environment called `pythonForPilots` that will run Python 3.7 and install pip into the environment.
 This is important so that `pip` from the root environment isn't used when packages are installed.
 I'll discuss what `pip` is in a later lesson.

+As for the actual python version, it's probably best to use what's current.
+3.7 was it when this was originally written, but as of this update, it's 3.11, with 3.12 on the way.
+If you find something shown in the lesson gets depricated with a newer version, please let me know.

-Ultimately though, this will keep things nice and contained.
+Using a conda environment should help keep things nice and contained.

 Anyway, you'll see something like this and be asked to proceed: